Psidium/psidium.github.io/_posts/2021-08-23-migrating-a-monorepo-from-lerna-to-yarn-3.markdown

 and it will show you if your build is running or not.
 Turns out that mine wasn't well.

 One of the packages I depend on didn't declare their dependencies correctly.
-In order to fix that I was tempted to add their dependency in my root's `package.json`, well, this broke other stuff in my project because the mere instalation of that particular package interfered with the generation of the html on my compilation (yeah).
+In order to fix that I was tempted to add their dependency in my root's `package.json`, well, this broke other stuff in my project because the mere installation of that particular package interfered with the generation of the html on my compilation (yeah).

 The correct approach here is to use [Yarn's package extension](https://yarnpkg.com/configuration/yarnrc#packageExtensions) feature to correctly patch their `package.json` and load the package they are missing.